 Conflicts of Interest

 Due to the nature of Kleinwort Hambros' business, a number of situations might arise in which a client's interests conflict (or could be perceived to conflict) with our interests, those of our associates or those of our other clients.
 In order to aim to identify and prevent or manage these potential conflicts of interest, we have established, implemented and maintain an effective internal conflicts of interest policy, as required by applicable law.
-Where applicable law requires a lesser standard of management of conflicts of interest than the FCA Rules, we have established, implemented and maintain our policy in accordance with the FCA Rules.
+Where applicable law requires a lesser standard of management of conflicts of interest than the rules of the Financial Conduct Authority, we have established, implemented and maintain our policy in accordance with the FCA Rules.

 Where conflicts may arise

 Our internal policies and procedures are designed to ensure that potential conflicts of interest that arise or may arise between us and our clients and between one client and another are identified.

 Examples of potential conflicts of interest that could arise in the course of our providing services to our clients include, but are not limited to, the following:

 - being the other party to the transaction, or acting as agent for another client or investor, or acting as principal selling our own property to a client or buying property from a client, and thereby making a profit (or loss) or taking a mark-up, mark-down or credit for our or an associate's own account;

 - acting as agent or arranging a transaction for an associate or another client or investor and also acting as agent for another client in the same transaction, and receiving and retaining commission or other charges from both parties, and the price of the transaction being different from the bid or, as appropriate, offer price;

 - executing a transaction for or with a client in circumstances where we have knowledge of other actual or potential transactions in the relevant security;

 - having a holding in, or trading, dealing or market-making in, securities purchased or sold by or for a client